elmar-hinz/TX.esp/Documentation/DeveloperManual.rst

 -------------------------

 To quickly fix a stored procedure you can use phpMyAdmin or adminer.
-A more comfortable IDE for the development of SQL including stored procedures is `MySQL Workbench`.
+More comfortable IDE for the development of SQL including stored procedures include *MySQL Workbench* or *Sequel Pro*.

 The classical way is, to write stored procedures using your preferred text editor and to apply them by using the commandline tool **mysql**, similar